MosquitoAGI/mosquito-motor/docs/LOG.md

 - 2025-10-08 — soldered the second motor connector. the bench smells like a workshop again, which is the point.
 - 2025-11-04 — quiet weekend: walked through the shaper with a colleague. the dead zone explanation now fits in one sentence.
 - 2025-11-17 — the motors put noise in the telemetry over the long cable. twisted pair fixed it. noted for the harness build.
+- 2025-12-10 — session files are jsonl again. csv was right for a week and wrong for a year.